Srinivas11789/SecurityNuggets/captureTheFlag/ReconOrTrivia/neverLanCtf2019/neverlan.md

 ```
 * The oldest SQL Injection Vulnerability.
 The flag is the vulnerability ID.
 Ans: `CVE-2000-1233`
+- Fetch the CVE list for sqli and navigate to the end.

 * In MSSQL Injection Whats the query to see what version it is?
 Ans: `SELECT @@version`